Kotlin/kotlinx.coroutines/docs/topics/shared-mutable-state-and-concurrency.md

 ## The problem

-Let us launch a hundred coroutines all doing the same action thousand times.
+Let us launch a hundred coroutines all doing the same action a thousand times.
 We'll also measure their completion time for further comparisons:

 ```kotlin